Transit Fan EXTRAORDINAIRE

 I, Mark Kavanagh, grew up in Brooklyn, NY, not far from the F-Line on McDonald Avenue.
-I clearly remember my Mom taking us to the supermarket, Key Foods, by the Ave I station and time our departure to about the time my Dad would get off the subway from his job in the Financial district in Manhattan.
+I clearly remember my Mom taking us to the supermarket, Key Foods, by the Ave I station and timed our departure to about the time my Dad would get off the subway from his job in the Financial District in Manhattan.
 This is where my interest in subways began.

-Growing up I really did not get a chance to expand on that interest except with mixing Legos with HO gauge trains to make “elevated trains” in my bedroom.
+Growing up I really did not get a chance to expand on that interest except by mixing Legos with HO gauge trains to make “elevated trains” in my bedroom.

 My first non-NY subway riding was the PATH trains, and the Newark City Subway (using PCCs).

 I was lucky enough to get into jobs that allowed me to travel around the world.
 The foreign country I have visited the most is Japan, which is a transit fan’s dream.
 I have also been to Europe and a few other Asian cities.

 People also come to me to ask for directions.
 Some of my nicknames are Subwaymark, Transitman, and Rand McNalley.

 Ktransit.com started as a personal webpage with my ISP on sprynet (remember them) back in the mid-1990s.
 I’m not exactly sure when the URL for ktransit.com was started, but it must have been around the year 2000.
 The goal was, and remains, to share my experiences with urban transit, railways, airliners, and dabble in cruise ships, with everyone.
 I think you will find the quality of my photography has improved immensely over the years, but there is definitely room for improvement.

 Ktransit.com is a labor of love.
 It receives no income other than from Google Adsense.
 Although I hope to change that so the site is more self-supporting.
 I have started selling items on Redbubble to help offset the costs of maintaining this site.